Home Guides Materials & Finishes Guide for Indian Homes

 What is the best material for a modular kitchen in India?

-Marine-grade plywood carcass with acrylic or PU shutter is the most practical combination for Indian kitchens.
+Marine-grade plywood carcass with acrylic or PU shutter.
 Marine ply resists moisture and heat far better than MDF.
 Acrylic shutters are easy to clean, durable and available in hundreds of colours.

 What is the difference between laminate and veneer?

-Laminate is a synthetic surface (printed pattern on a sheet).
-Veneer is actual wood — a thin slice applied over substrate.
-Laminate is more consistent, scratch-resistant and lower cost.
-Veneer has the warmth of real wood and looks more premium, but requires more care.
+Laminate is a synthetic surface (printed pattern).
+Veneer is actual thin wood applied over substrate.
+Laminate is more consistent and lower cost.
+Veneer has the warmth of real wood and looks more premium but requires more care.

 What are Korean panels used for in interior design?

 WPC/PVC fluted panels used as feature wall cladding — TV walls, pooja room surrounds, kitchen backs, bathroom accent walls.
-They install quickly, are 100% waterproof, and give an immediate premium look.
-Best on 1-2 walls as a feature rather than throughout.
+100% waterproof, installs quickly, looks premium.
+Best on 1-2 walls as a feature, not throughout.

 Which flooring is best for a Ghaziabad flat?

-Large-format matte vitrified tiles (800×800mm or larger) for common areas — durable, easy to maintain, available in stone-look finishes.
-SPC flooring for bedrooms — warmer underfoot, water-resistant, easy to replace if needed.
+Large-format matte vitrified tiles (800×800mm or larger) for common areas.
+SPC flooring for bedrooms — warmer underfoot, water-resistant, easy to replace.

 How do I choose between PU and acrylic for kitchen shutters?